 Talk About All Of Your Children's Strengths

-Our next tip sits in the positive parenting column in that it involves regularly talking with your child about the things they're great at.
+Our next tip sits in the positive parenting column, which involves regularly talking with your child about the things they're great at.
 An unconfident child with low esteem is typically going to focus on what they are NOT good at, leaving them feeling like they're good at nothing.

 EVERY child has strengths, whether talking about kindness, drawing, or reading…it could be literally anything.
 Once they realise that everyone is good at something, they're much less likely to feel inadequate and unconfident about themselves as a person.